rdubois-crypto/rdubois-crypto/README.md

 # Current focus
-- I optimize elliptic curves implementation in various environment (solidity, Cairo), this repo contains the fastest pure solidity implementation of EIP7212
+- I optimize elliptic curves implementation in various environment (solidity, Cairo), this repo contains the fastest pure solidity implementation of EIP7212, EIP6565 and RIP7696
 - I'm currently learning ZKP and Privacy mechanisms used in SSI and blockchains with a specific focus on Starks.
 - I'm working a blockchain compatible version of ECDAA with linkability.

 # Links
 How to reach me :